knol3j/hashnhedge/site/content/posts/2025/01/crypto-twitter-sociology.md

 Traditional financial media required credentials, institutions, and gatekeepers.
 Crypto Twitter requires only a good thread and timing.

-**The result:** More diverse voices but less quality control.
-Democratization includes democratizing misinformation.
+**The result: "** More diverse voices but less quality control.
+Democratization includes democratizing misinformation."

 ## The Economic Reality Behind the Theater